Snipaste/feedback/.github/ISSUE_TEMPLATE.md

 * Please search the existing issues (open/closed) before you submit one.
 * If you have found multiple bugs or have multiple feature requests, please submit separate issues for them.
+* After the problem in your issue is resolved, please close the issue.

 ### Describe your problem